Final Fantasy IV: The Complete Collection

-is a compilation consisting of enhanced ports of the role-playing video games Final Fantasy IV (1991) and Final Fantasy IV: The After Years (2008), as well as a new scenario called Final Fantasy IV Interlude, which is set between the two games.
-It was published by Square Enix for the PlayStation Portable in Japan on March 24, 2011, with other markets released in April.
+is a 2011 role-playing video game compilation co-developed by Square Enix and Bullets and published by Square Enix for the PlayStation Portable.
+The collection consists of enhanced ports of Final Fantasy IV (1991) and Final Fantasy IV: The After Years (2008), as well as a new scenario called Final Fantasy IV Interlude, which is set between the two games.
+It was released in Japan on March 24, 2011, before being released to other markets in April.
 It was also released as digital download.

 Content

 The compilation was supervised by Takashi Tokita.
 It features 16:9 high-resolution graphics, the same CG opening movie from the Nintendo DS remake of Final Fantasy IV, a new CG opening for Final Fantasy IV: The After Years, a new soundtrack arrangement, and a gallery mode for viewing CG movies and Yoshitaka Amano's artwork.

 In Japan, a collector's bundle called the "Ultimate Pack" was also released, featuring a game guide, an art book called Final Fantasy IV Complete Arts, and a seventeen-track CD called Final Fantasy IV: The After Years Sounds Plus, whose final five tracks were selected by polling the members of the Japanese Square Enix community website.